 Go online and search key New Zealand business for sale sites.
 These often provide useful information and resources along with descriptive ads of what's on offer; generally you can specify the type of business, location and price range.
 If you cannot find what you are looking for, then maybe you can place a free ad under a Businesses Wanted section.
 You could also check out any Business Broker Directory and call one of the listed brokers and ask them if they have any other listings.

-Print MediaSearch the classified section of your local newspapers and trade publications can also help in finding the right business to buy.
+Searching the classified section of your local newspapers and trade publications can also help in finding the right business to buy.
 Often the businesses advertised don't go into much detail and you will need to get busy on the phone to filter out those that aren't suitable.
 Be prepared and have a list of key questions ready (see our 10 questions to ask before you buy a business).
 Find out exactly what they are selling, what the market is, the opportunity, why they are selling and the asking price.
-Trade journals and magazines are another place to look.

 By Richard O'Brien - nzbizbuysell